EmoScene: A Dual-space Dataset for Controllable Affective Image Generation: Dataset Construction Details

 \subsection{Quality Control, Conflict Resolution, and Human-in-the-loop}

-\textbf{Protocol.} We implement a rigorous binary verification mechanism for both discrete emotions and continuous VAD scores(show in Figure ~\ref{fig:hitl}): \begin{itemize} \item \textbf{Validation Logic.} Reviewers accept (\emph{Yes}) or reject (\emph{No}) each annotation field independently.
+\textbf{Protocol.} In addition to this large-scale binary audit, we conduct an independent multi-rater evaluation on 3,000 images sampled through source$\times$scene$\times$emotion stratification.
+Each image is independently annotated by three human annotators, providing the repeated judgments used to assess inter-rater agreement.
+For the large-scale audit, we implement a rigorous binary verification mechanism for both discrete emotions and continuous VAD scores, as shown in Figure~\ref{fig:hitl}: \begin{itemize} \item \textbf{Validation Logic.} Reviewers accept (\emph{Yes}) or reject (\emph{No}) each annotation field independently.
 A rejection triggers a mandatory text input for the rationale (e.g., ``arousal inconsistent with calm scene''), ensuring that negative feedback is actionable. \item \textbf{Refinement Loop.} Validated entries are finalized immediately.
 Rejected items are flagged and queued for a second pass, involving either re-annotation with different seeds or manual correction by senior experts, until they pass verification. \item \textbf{Conflict Resolution.} When presented with competing discrete emotion candidates, reviewers validate the most appropriate label and reject the alternative with a brief justification.
 VAD scores are assessed strictly against visual evidence. \item \textbf{Audit Trail.} We log all decisions, timestamps, and rejection rationales.
 These records enable continuous auditing and prompt refinement. \end{itemize}

 \textbf{Outcome.} Samples with any No remain pending until corrected and re-verified.
 Samples with all Yes are accepted as final.
 This process provides a transparent trail from machine suggestion to human approval and ensures that both discrete emotion and VAD labels are explicitly justified when corrected, which improves reliability for downstream analyses and training.